Unicorndy/FASTAI_Image_Classification_with_Azure_Function_and_Telegram_bot_Deployment/Part2-AzureFunctions_Deployment/README.md

 Refer to [https://course.fast.ai/deployment_azure_functions.html#test-function](https://course.fast.ai/deployment_azure_functions.html#test-function) for the FASTAI official guide to deploy your trained model.

-The steps here are almost similar to FASTAI official guide, but I have added a few tweak here and there which work
+The steps here are almost similar to FASTAI official guide, but I have added a few tweak here and there to make it work for this projet and for telegram bot deployment.

 Take note: Fastai only works when you provide your own custom Docker image on the App Service plan.